 As I considered Thabiti’s initial post over the course of the week I found myself trying to understand why Thabiti would make such a statement.
 Regardless of my reservations about his comments, there are a number of realities that should be acknowledged.

-- Over the course the history of our country blacks have been grossly mistreated.
+- Over the course of the history of our country, blacks have been grossly mistreated.

 - The ramifications of slavery on the family unit sowed issues that are still being reaped today http://nationalhumanitiescenter.org/tserve/freedom/1609-1865/essays/aafamilies.htm